AgathEmmanuel/RentIt/README.md

 - [X] CI/CD with full app deploy with Github actions, Skaffold and GKE
 - [X] Containerization with Google Cloud Build and Container Registry
 - [ ] Helm chart for the project for Day 1 operations
-- [ ] Operator for the project for Day 2 operations
+- [ ] Operators for the project for Day 2 operations